deliverator23/Civilization-Blender-Scripts/README.md

+###Blender Scripts for Nexus Buddy 2 and CivNexus6

-###Blender Scripts for Nexus Buddy 2, the Civilization V 3D graphics modding tool
+These scripts are for use with Nexus Buddy 2 (the Civilization V 3D graphics modding tool) and CivNexus6 (the Civilization VI graphics modding tool).
 **Installation For Blender 2.7+**

 1. Install the Add-ons by going to Add-ons under User Preferences and selecting Install from File...